dominicletz/dets_plus/README.md

 - `:dets` is limited to 2gb of data `DetsPlus` has no such limit.
 - `DetsPlus` supports the `Enumerable` protocol.
 So you can call `Enum.reduce()` on it.
-- `DetsPlus` supports Maps and Structs in addition to tuples.
+- `DetsPlus` supports Maps and Structs in addition to tuples when `keypos` is an atom (name of the key field).
 - `DetsPlus` is SLOWER in reading than `:dets` because it goes to disk for that.
 - Only type = `:set` is supported